 The viewer of Artificial Things (2018), however, is presented with something different from Fiennes’s previous works: a dance film that grew out of the process of documentation, a new artwork in its own right.

-Focusing on the third part of the dance piece, Fiennes condensed the original 90-minute performance to less than half an hour.
+Focusing on the second and third part of the dance piece, Fiennes condensed the original 90-minute performance to less than half an hour.
 During this distillation process, she changed the piece’s dramaturgy and inserted scenes from the first two parts of the original, full-length work.
 Fiennes then completely re-arranged the scenes (the solo, the duets, and the ensembles), using an artificial logic, a simple principle from mathematics: ordering them in a geometric sequence from one to five, according to the number of dancers in each.

 Bennett and Fiennes decided to relocate the space of the original show (a traditional, end-on staging in a theatre) to a non-theatrical, found location–an abandoned shopping mall–and explored the possibilities it offered for re-thinking and re-creating the choreography.
 With this the mise en scène became a mise en lieu, which completely re-contextualized the original piece, creating a desolate, abandoned, real world for its characters’ dystopian existence.

 Fiennes and Bennett in their collaboration further rethought the piece.
 The markedly theatrical costumes of the original performance (designed by Anna Jones) in the film are replaced with costumes, which use more muted tones.
 The cream, grey, pastel-blue, soft peach, and brown colors, and the more formal attire recall the aesthetic of the 1950s and evoke some post-war melancholy.